 To start, we should recognize that there will always be a profound difference between people who are trained and groomed in the ivory towers of religious or scholastic institutions, and those who must survive and prosper in the asphalt jungles of Rome, Paris, New York, or Kansas City.
 Pope Francis, Barack Obama, Al Gore, and Francois Hollande live in artificial micro-worlds that insulate them almost entirely from reality.
-But this does not release them from the responsibilities we all bear, and they must account to God at the end of life, as we commoners will do.
+But this does not release them from the responsibilities we all bear, and they must account to God at the end of their lives, as we commoners will do.

 The Pope recently denounced to the global media - in what is called an Apostolic Exhortation - the evil of what he called "unfettered capitalism", as if such a thing still exists in the world.
 He went on, "Some people continue to defend trickle-down theories which assume that economic growth, encouraged by a free market, will inevitably succeed in bringing about greater justice and inclusiveness in the world.
-This opinion, which has never been confirmed by the facts, expresses a crude and naive trust in the goodness of those wielding economic power and in the sacralized workings of the prevailing economic system....we can no longer trust in the unseen forces and the invisible hand of the market.”
+This opinion, which has never been confirmed by the facts, expresses a crude and naive trust in the goodness of those wielding economic power and in the sacralized workings of the prevailing economic system.... we can no longer trust in the unseen forces and the invisible hand of the market.”

 First: Christians and Catholics are being slaughtered wholesale, literally exterminated, in Egypt, Syria, Turkey and elsewhere in the Islamic world, and we haven't heard a word of condemnation from him.
 Why is he attacking "unfettered capitalism" now?
-Is it as deadly as IslamoNaziism?
+Is it as deadly as radical Islam?
 What about the persecution of Christians in communist/socialist countries in Asia and Africa?

 Second: Nowhere in the world today is there any nation practicing "unfettered capitalism."
 The 20th Century and its so-called "progressive" governments - which are actually variations of Marxism/Collectivism - altered forever the dynamics of pure capitalism through laws and multinational treaties.
 Federal and state governments, globally, are now intimately and to various degrees intrusively, micro-managing our economic affairs through taxation, regulation, and threats of more taxation and regulation.
 It has been a disaster, and was recognized as such by the two largest countries in the world, Red China and the Soviet Union, in the late 1980's.
 Both countries were bankrupt (at a time when the United States was booming), so they gave up - for a while - communism/collectivism, and allowed for limited free enterprise and property ownership.
 The results were immediate and dramatic.
 China experienced an economic expansion of immense proportions, and just in the last twenty years has become a dominant world power because of their change in course.

 The Soviet Union returned to its old name, Russia, and experienced a similar boom, but with more chaos.
 For a time the government was so weak that it couldn't maintain control, and almost surrendered to anarchy and lawlessness.
-Then Vladimir Putin came to power, and re-established an authoritarian government based on "crony-capitalism", where the personal property and wealth of regime cronies is allowed, but subjected to extreme scrutiny and omnipresent - and often-capricious - regulations from Moscow.
+Then Vladimir Putin came to power, and re-established an authoritarian government based on "crony-capitalism", where the personal property and wealth of regime cronies is allowed, but subjected to extreme scrutiny and omnipresent - and often capricious - regulations from Moscow.
 Still, they have a greater level of prosperity now than they ever had under Stalinist communism, and the hope of more to come.
 Russia's crony capitalism is becoming the world model, even for China.

 In his document, the Pope uses the phrase "trickle down theories" to describe free market activities "which assume that economic growth" will bring prosperity, "justice" and "inclusiveness".
 The economic marvels of modern China, Russia, and the U.S. (until 2001), were not "trickle down" effects.
 There was broad-based, across-the-board economic growth that elevated every class of people, for the most part.
 "A rising tide lifts all boats" is an old phrase that best describes the real-world experiences of free market, genuinely liberal countries that free themselves from socialist/collectivist oppression.
 Free people have an incentive to work, invest, and innovate.
 Workers in collectivist states are given basic necessities, and have no incentive to work hard and excel.
 Inevitably these states sink into despair and destitution.
 The European Union is insolvent, as are the imitators of the EU.
+Economic growth in the EU is stagnant, and there is great dissatisfaction and strife in many EU countries.

 The inarguable truth is that the 240 year-old Industrial Revolution, coupled with Adam Smith's free-market, free-trade principles, was the engine of productivity and prosperity that created the modern standards of living we consider essential now.
 The need for slaves - which all previous nations employed - was eliminated.
 The poor today live better than they ever did in the past, for the most part.
 Indoor plumbing, heating, and cooling; motorized transportation on land, water, and in the air; schools, medical care, clean food, clean water, entertainment, and social order have raised life spans and our quality of life to levels never dreamed of in history.
 Additionally, the Western Tradition - which began with ancient Greece and Rome - allows for religious freedom, a critical element in the success of free societies.
 How could the Pope miss this?
 Why would he not honor it?

 Of course there are many exceptions, and there are failures everywhere, but they are caused largely by bad faith and criminal conspiracies in every level of society.
+Corruption is endemic and permanent in countries that practice socialist, 'progressive', and Marxist policies.
+Misery always follows.

 So the Pope is demonstrably wrong about the failures of capitalism and free markets.
-What is alarming - and much worse - is his utter failure to point out the real elephant in the room; murderous IslamoNaziism and the rise of socialist/collectivist/atheist governments and their attendant bankrupt economic systems.
-Venezuela and Argentina, for example, South American countries the Pope - who is Brazilian - should be intimately familiar with, are experiencing agonizing economic and social collapse due to their corruption and tyrannical socialist dictatorships.
+What is alarming - and much worse - is his utter failure to point out the real elephant in the room; murderous Islamism, Sharia Law, and the rise of socialist/collectivist/atheist governments and their attendant bankrupt economic systems.
+Venezuela and Argentina, for example, South American countries the Pope - who is Argentinian - should be intimately familiar with, are experiencing agonizing economic and social collapse due to their corruption and tyrannical socialist dictatorships.
 So why would the Pope ignore the real global trend toward anti-theism, atheism, and tyranny; and away from individual liberty and dignity?

 In the 1990's, and up until 2001, the whole world generally recognized the truth that communism/socialism had failed to deliver on any of its promises; and that Adam Smith, and the Western Tradition of free peoples and free markets was the tried-and-true formula for world prosperity, liberty, and justice.
 But a deeply evil force arose, and has been at work for decades, a 'mind virus' if you will, which has blinded the world to the truth.
 The Pope also is infected by this virus.